 Splitting up the twins, Leia is sent with Senator Organa to be raised as his adoptive daughter and Princess on the Core World of Alderaan, while Obi-Wan takes Luke to live with Owen and Beru Lars on Tatooine, where the exiled Jedi intends to keep a protective watch over the boy until the time is right.
 Yoda intends to return to Dagobah to commune with Qui-Gon Jinn, perfecting the skills handed down to them by the Force Priestesses, but he first teaches Obi-Wan the technique, so he too can commune with his former master during his exile.
 They each go their separate ways, leaving the Empire to control the Galaxy virtually unopposed.

 There’s far too many details to cover every little bit, after all, this all originally appeared in books, comics, movies, and shows far with far more space for details, but did any of your favorite bits get left out?
 Did you learn anything new or interesting?
-Let us hear about it in the comments, and be sure to check out Part III coming soon!
+Let us hear about it in the comments!